Free Mexico Travel Guide and Travel Information

 Nevertheless, Maler did not consolidate the building.
 It is important to mention that Maler also photographed the unusual and fascinating stucco reliefs for which the Palace of the Stuccos, the second major structure in Acanceh, is named.

-By 1933, when Mexican scholar Miguel Angel Fernández worked at the site, he noted that the decoration reported by Maler was all but gone.
-Nevertheless, through the use of what remained and Maler’s photographs, he was able to draw a reconstruction of the building prior to consolidating it.
+By 1933, a Mexican scholar noted that the decoration reported by Maler was all but gone.
+Nevertheless, through the use of what remained and Maler’s photographs, he was able to draw a reconstruction of the building before consolidating it.

 Very recently, Acanceh was the focus of a major archaeological effort, conducted by Beatriz Quintal.